 An overview of pre-trade analytics, post-trade analytics, trade execution, pricing models, and the regulatory framework for algorithmic trading in India

 An increasingly common way to carry out trades in the financial markets is through algorithm trading.
 It uses sophisticated algorithms and mathematical models to automatically identify and carry out trades.
 In wealthy nations like the US, where it represents a sizable part of all deals performed, this type of trading has increased quickly in recent years.
 Algorithmic trading is becoming more and more popular worldwide, and it is believed that more than 50% of all trades on Indian stock exchanges are carried out this way.

 The initial stage of algorithmic trading is pre-trade analytics.
-To find prospective trading opportunities, it entails gathering and analysing data from a variety of sources, including market data, news, and social media.
+To find prospective trading opportunities entails gathering and analysing data from a variety of sources, including market data, news, and social media.
 Using this data, trading algorithms are then created and improved.
 Their effectiveness is then tested using previous data.
-Pre-trade analytics seek to increase the likelihood of success and reduce the risk of failure.
+Pre-trade analytics seeks to increase the likelihood of success and reduce the risk of failure.